Roku set to be the launch destination for ABC News Live

 ABC News Live will help us connect with our viewers in a whole new way.
 It will also change how we approach news gathering and reporting around the world.

 We will be looking to every one of you in the News Division to help support and grow this important new initiative.
 This is just the first step, but I view this as the beginning of a journey that will redefine what ABC News means to our audience.
-By matching our world class reporting with groundbreaking technology, we will make our journalism and storytelling even more vital and powerful.
+By matching our world-class reporting with groundbreaking technology, we will make our journalism and storytelling even more vital and powerful.

 David Reiter will lead our ABC News Live daily news programming as we gear up for the public launch on Roku in May.
 Katie Nelson will oversee our livestream strategy.
 Thanks to the tireless work of Cat McKenzie, Josh Ascher, Ryan Amelio and countless others, we’ve already built an excellent foundation.
 Now we’re counting on all of you to take us even further.